Nintendo heir reveals plans for 'mind-blowing' family office

 Family offices, the lightly regulated entities that manage money for the wealthy, have proliferated in recent years.
 There are at least 10,000 globally overseeing a single fortune, with most of them starting this century, according to EY.

 Mr Banjo Yamauchi started the investment firm last year to manage assets previously owned by former Nintendo president Hiroshi Yamauchi, who died in 2013.
-The late Mr Hiroshi Yamauchi adopted his grandson as his own son and left him, among others, an "enormous inheritance" that he received at the age of 21, Mr Banjo Yamauchi said.
+The late president adopted his grandson as his own son and left him, among others, an "enormous inheritance" that he received at the age of 21, Mr Banjo Yamauchi said.

-"As strange as it may sound, on paper I'm my biological father's brother," Mr Yamauchi said.
+"As strange as it may sound, on paper I'm my biological father's brother," he added.
 "Since that time, I've tried to understand why I found myself in these circumstances."

-Mr Banjo Yamauchi says he remembers Mr Hiroshi Yamauchi as harsh but also kind.
-His grandfather took him to Toys "R" Us every New Year to buy him presents.
-Mr Banjo Yamauchi never had the guts to ask him to buy Sony or Sega games, he recalled.
+Mr Banjo Yamauchi says he remembers the elder Yamauchi as harsh but also kind.
+His grandfather took him to Toys 'R' Us every New Year to buy him presents, but he never had the guts to ask him to buy Sony or Sega games, he recalled.

 Now 28, he grew up in Kyoto, where Nintendo is based, before going to university in Tokyo and working at advertising firm Hakuhodo.